 Current census data confirms that KIPP Nashville has a significantly higher percentage of economically disadvantaged families than most area public schools.
-Ninety percent of KIPP Nashville students qualify for federal free or reduced price meals; all are zoned to under-performing neighborhood middle schools with suspension rates as high as 44%, and high schools where average student ACT scores are too low for college eligibility.
+Ninety percent of KIPP Nashville College Prep students qualify for federal free or reduced price meals; all are zoned to under-performing neighborhood middle schools with suspension rates as high as 44%, and high schools where average student ACT scores are too low for college eligibility.

-Yet in spite of these seemingly insurmountable odds coupled with the daily, harsh realities faced by most youth living in low-income, high-risk neighborhoods, KIPP Academy Nashville students emulate the academic success of their national cohorts by making significant progress and demonstrating academic excellence.
-KIPP Academy Nashville students must - and do - make significant academic growth each year, and consistently outperform city and state averages on standardized tests.
-By the time KIPP Academy Nashville students enter high school, a large majority are at grade level and prepared for continued academic success.
+Yet in spite of these seemingly insurmountable odds coupled with the daily, harsh realities faced by most youth living in low-income, high-risk neighborhoods, KIPP Nashville College Prep students emulate the academic success of their national cohorts by making significant progress and demonstrating academic excellence.
+KIPP Nashville College Prep students must - and do - make significant academic growth each year, and consistently outperform city and state averages on standardized tests.
+By the time KIPP Nashville College Prep students enter high school, a large majority are at grade level and prepared for continued academic success.

-The academic growth of KIPP Academy Nashville students has been more rapid than that of peers from district middle schools, as demonstrated by the value-added graph below (note: neighboring schools in red):
+The 2013-14 academic growth of KIPP Nashville College Prep students was more rapid than from district schools and the State of Tennessee, demonstrated by the value-added graph below: